Boomerang: World records

-Guinness World Record – Smallest Returning Boomerang
+Guinness World Records

+Smallest returning boomerang

-Non-discipline record: Smallest Returning Boomerang: Sadir Kattan of Australia in 1997 with 48 mm long and 46 mm wide.
+Non-discipline record: Smallest Returning Boomerang (Guinness World Record): Sadir Kattan of Australia in 1997 with 48 mm long and 46 mm wide.
 This tiny boomerang flew the required 20 m, before returning to the accuracy circles on 22 March 1997 at the Australian National Championships.

-Guinness World Record – Longest Throw of Any Object by a Human
+Longest throw of any object by a human

 A boomerang was used to set a Guinness World Record with a throw of 427.2 m by David Schummy on 15 March 2005 at Murarrie Recreation Ground, Australia.
 This broke the record set by Erin Hemmings who threw an Aerobie 406.3 m on 14 July 2003 at Fort Funston, San Francisco.